boomerang-io/flow.loader/README.md

 | author | Returns the ChangeSet's author.
 The combination of this and the author must be unique among the changesets. |No |

+## ChangeLog and Lock Collections

+The changelog and lock collections are defined in `/loader/src/main/java/net/boomerangplatform/migration/config/BoomerangFlowConfig.java`

 ## Creating Collections

 https://www.mongodb.com/docs/manual/reference/method/js-database/